jlgrall/esEngine/doc/components.md

 ### .$creator
 A reference to the ComponentCreator for this component.

+### .$entity
+The entity this component was added to or 0.
+Thus it is truthy only if this component was added to an entity.

 ### .$addTo( entity )
 Adds this component to an entity.
 Throws an error if the component was already added to another entity.

+### .$remove()
+Removes this component from its entity.
+Useful for moving a component from an entity to another.
+Throws an error if the component was already removed.

 ### .$dispose()
-Removes this component from its entity and from the ES engine and disposes it.
-(You must not continue to use this component afterwards, as it may be reused by esEngine to make future components)
+Removes this component from its entity and disposes it.
+(You must not continue to use this component afterwards, as it will be reused by esEngine to make future components)

 ## cLink